Riding Kit

 Base Layers

-If you’ve ever worn a suit over a t-shirt you’ll know how uncomfortable it can be!
 One of the open secrets of comfort is the base layer.
-Using products such as Hydrocool and Silverplus to wick away moisture cancel body odours with anti-bacterial ‘magic’ and make for a significantly more comfortable day on the circuit.
-They also make it so much easier to get in and out of a one piece suit.
+Using products such as Hydrocool and Silverplus that make it much easier to get in and out of a one piece suit.
 They simply maintain the wearers body temperature once they’re put on.
-One of the additional practicalities is that they are quick drying and can, therefore be washed in a hotel sink and left out on the patio to dry overnight!
 The other thing that you’re really going to find adds to your comfort is a pair of ear plugs.
 We’d recommend the ones that are connected to each other by a string, it makes them so much more difficult to lose!